CALLED TO LIVE: A Chronicle of Recovery After Attempted Suicide

 Frustrated, he pulled out a new tactic.
 “All these people here in this room cannot go home until you take this test.
 Their shift ends at eleven o’clock, and as long as you resist they will have to stay and be unable to go home to their families.”

 It was nearly eleven p.m.
-If not for the fact that the young woman serving as my suicide watch-guard had already mentioned her shift ended at that hour, dismissing his ploy would have been easy.
+The young woman serving as my suicide watch-guard had already mentioned her shift ended at that hour.
+Otherwise, dismissing his ploy would have been easy.
 He had stirred the one thing I did still care about, not wanting to make someone else’s life miserable.

 To continue stubbornly refusing medical treatment could possibly keep these techs and nurses from going home.
 What if that were true?
 Looking the radiologist in the eye, I inquired whether she would be one who had to stay.